General

 Why is a security banned from trading?

-A security is banned from trading when its open interest exceeds 95% of the Market Wide Position Limit (MWPL).
-This restriction is imposed to control excessive speculation and maintain market stability.
-Key Points to Consider: New positions cannot be ...
+A security is placed under a trading ban when the open interest in its derivatives crosses 95% of the Market Wide Position Limit (MWPL).
+This rule is enforced by the exchange to reduce excessive speculation and protect market integrity.
+What is ...

 What happens when a commodity contract is due for compulsory delivery?

-In commodity trading, certain futures contracts require physical delivery instead of cash settlement upon expiry.
-If you hold an open position in such a contract until expiry, you must either take delivery (buy position) or provide delivery (sell ...
+In commodity trading, certain futures contracts are marked for physical delivery rather than cash settlement upon expiry.
+If you hold an open position in such a contract past the notice period, you will be obligated to either take delivery (if you’re ...

 What happens when an in-the-money commodity options contract expires?

-In commodity trading, an in-the-money (ITM) options contract does not settle in cash upon expiry.
-Instead, it automatically converts into a futures contract for the underlying commodity, such as crude oil, gold, or silver.
-Key Points to Consider: The ...
+In commodity derivatives, when an in-the-money (ITM) options contract expires, it doesn’t settle in cash like equity options.
+Instead, it gets automatically converted into a futures contract of the underlying commodity—such as crude oil, silver, or ...

 Why do market orders carry execution risks?